 Chief Information Bureau”

-It appears that he was on this detail for over a year until July 14, 1944, when the detail was ended and the POWs were sent to the Port Area of Manila for transport to Japan.
+On May 25, 1944, John was admitted to the hospital at Bilibid Prison with amoebic dysentery.
+He appears to have recovered since he was selected to be sent to Japan.
 On July 17, 1944, the POWs were boarded onto the Nissyo Maru at 8:00 in the morning.
 The ship sailed but dropped anchor with the Manila breakwater and sat waiting for a convoy to form.
 The ship sailed on July 23, at 8:00 AM, but again it dropped anchor at 2:00 P.M.
 This time off Corregidor.
 On July 24, the ship sailed again as part of a convoy.

 The convoy came under attack, at 3:00 A.M., from a Wolf Pack composed of the submarines; the U.S.S.
 Crevalle, the U.S.S.
 Angler, and the U.S.S.
 Flasher.
 Several ships in the convoy were sunk.
 During the voyage, the prisoners heard a “bang” under the ship.
 They assumed that it was a torpedo from an American submarine.
 Another ship, the Hakusan Maru, was hit by torpedoes resulting in the deaths of almost 707 POWs.